cerentenceren/assignment-/README.md

 2) stata code, which utilizes publicly available data on countries' macroeconomic indicators.

 ## Stata
-Stat code is divided into four subcomponents; these are ordered in the main.do file.
+Stata code is divided into four subcomponents; these are ordered in the main.do file.